robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The arch, the barrel ceiling, the domes, and similar structures are made to be as solid as their weight is heavy.
 A structure like that carved into rocks or embedded underground would simply discharge the shockwave as if they were transparent while a modern structure would implode.

-This is not about cheering in favor of Iran or against Israel, it is about recognizing that a civilization -- whether we like them or not -- that has developed a Mach 15 ballistic rocket technology and still possesses deep knowledge about five thousand years of constructions, isn't a cake to face in a war.
+This is not about cheering in favour of Iran or against Israel, it is about recognizing that a civilization -- whether we like them or not -- that has developed a Mach 15 ballistic rocket technology and still possesses deep knowledge about five thousand years of constructions, isn't a cake to face in a war.

 This led to the conclusion that with Iran we cannot enjoy the luxury of playing as they were random dudes but accept that they fit into recurrent players as per the games theory definition.
 Which leads to considering the difference between law and justice (cfr. [here](#the-difference-between-law-and-justice))